hyperbting/BasicRESTfulServer/README.md

 # FLJsonFeeder - a basic RESTful server

 ## Objective
 A RESTful server implement HTTP methods(GET, PUT, POST, DELETE.)
-The script is written in Node.js so it is platform independent. \n
+The script is written in Node.js so it is platform independent. <br />
 The internal and output data scturcture is JSON, which can be recognize and interpret by other service.

 ## Usage
-Install Node.js.\n
+Install Node.js.<br />
-Download this script.\n
+Download this script.<br />
 Run the script.